 In a competitive market, there is a period after anything popular is developed when a variety of businesses work in reaction to one another engineering increasingly effective iterations of a given innovation.
 The Windows/Apple rivalry is a great example of this.
 It has dominated Silicon Valley since personal computers attained widespread public use.

 The automotive industry has similarly competitive lines of vehicles.
 Dodge, Ford, and Chevy are often compared against one another.
-Well, as you may have noticed, as time goes by, such industries become more refined, and the quality of their products increases exponentially.
+This industry also uses the benefits of automated processes of manufacturing 3D parts such as milling service.
+As you may have noticed, as time goes by, industries such as the automotive industry become more refined, and the quality of their products increases exponentially.
 The first cars hardly went twenty miles an hour, and the first computers were the size of a bus.

 Now there are vehicles that can hit 200 MPH or more, and you can fit a computer with greater processing power than all of NASA during the first manned space missions in your pocket—they call this computer a smartphone.
 When it comes to 3D printing technology, it should be no surprise that we’re witnessing the same phenomenon.

 3D printing technically began in the early eighties, and has two families: additive and subtractive manufacturing.
 Additive manufacturing is the addition of materials into a form defined by computer directives beforehand.
 Subtractive manufacturing removes matter using cutting implements like lasers.

 Both have their advantages and disadvantages, and are more or less suited to certain tasks.
 That said, manufacturing of the additive variety has a high level of popularity owing to its efficiency and swift delivery.
 Prototypes can be commissioned and received in fifteen days’ time.
 Also, refined parts and moving components can be better assembled this way.